ngrok/ngrok-docs/docs/cloud-edge/modules/oauth/linkedin.md

 2. Select **LinkedIn** in the **Identity Provider** selector, and select **Use my own OAuth application** in the **OAuth Application** field.

-    **Note**: Alternatively you can select **Use an ngrok-managed OAuth application**.
+    **Note**: Alternatively, you can select **Use an ngrok-managed OAuth application**.
 If so, there is no need to create an application in the LinkedIn developer portal.

 3. Enter the **Client ID** and **Client Secret** values you copied previously in the corresponding fields and then click **Save** to save the edge configuration.